 - 4.13.
-The Council faces a number of challenges in its future funding of the Capital Programme: - The Council has limited levels of future capital receipts.

-- 32.7% of the Council's GF capital funding comes from central government grants.
-Note: this percentage does not include DfE or DfT grants as this information is currently unavailable. - A further 17.8% of the Council's capital funding comes from external contributions, largely S106 which is dependent on development in the county and the economy. - The risk of general interest rate rises will need to be considered in relation to future borrowing requirement. - 4.14.
+The Council faces a number of challenges in its future funding of the Capital Programme: - The Council has limited levels of future capital receipts. - 39.3% of the Council's GF capital funding comes from grants. - A further 24.11% of the Council's capital funding comes from external contributions, largely S106 which is dependent on development in the county and the economy. - The risk of general interest rate rises will need to be considered in relation to future borrowing requirement. - 4.14.
 The Council only has limited influence over the external and grant funding sources and the Council's Capital Programme will continue to be largely influenced by central government policy.